 Sugarloaf Sound on the bayside.

-on the east side of Sugarloaf Creek (see map) where there are picnic
+east side of Sugarloaf Creek (see map) where there are picnic tables and

-Key Marina is located on the east side of Geiger Key just inside
+located on the east side of Geiger Key just inside Saddlehill Key.
+It

-Saddlehill Key.
-It offers several amenities such as tent camping,
+offers several amenities such as tent camping, showers, water,

-showers, water, Laundromat and a restaurant.
-For more information or to
+Laundromat and a restaurant.
+For more information or to make

 9. Geiger Key Marina to Boyd’s Key West Campground, 7-8 miles

-alongside Boca Chica Key through the Western Sambos Ecological Reserve,
+Paddle alongside Boca Chica Key through the Western Sambo Ecological

-believed to contain the greatest habitat diversity in the Lower Keys.
+Reserve, believed to contain the greatest habitat diversity in the Lower

-Nearshore patch reefs are accessible to kayakers while bank reefs and
+Keys.
+Nearshore patch reefs are accessible to kayakers while bank reefs

-to Key West, the largest of the Keys’ towns and one that boasts a
+Proceed to Key West, the largest of the Keys’ towns and one that boasts

-culture all its own.
-The campground is located on the east side of Stock
+a culture all its own.
+The campground is located on the east side of

-Island about a half-mile south of the main highway.
-It boasts several
+Stock Island about a half-mile south of the main highway.
+It boasts

-waterfront tent sites along with a heated pool, laundry facilities, game
+several waterfront tent sites along with a heated pool, laundry

 or, if you are planning to arrive within seven days, you can call